snltd/SexyMF/README.md

 If you need to do this run `svccfg` commands in NGZs, I suggest running SexyMF with `force_login` set to `true` in the configuration file, and setting up the OS as you would for Solaris.
-This means the Illumos extensions will be igored, and the `zlogin` method used for all NGZ operations.
+This means the Illumos extensions will be ignored, and the `zlogin` method used for all NGZ operations.

 ## Access Control